Privacy Policy

 - Cloud infrastructure & hosting — application hosting, database, CDN (e.g. Vercel, Supabase, Hostinger)

-- AI processing — email analysis and automated response generation (e.g. Google Gemini, OpenAI, Anthropic)
+- AI processing — conversation analysis, email analysis, automated response generation (e.g. OpenAI, Google Gemini, Anthropic)

 - Workflow automation — orchestration of integrations between systems (e.g. Make, n8n)